-Indian food in South Florida use to mean sad buffets teeming with questionable spicy dishes that all pretty much tasted the same way.
-Thankfully, times have changed and the Magic City and its neighbor to the north now offers bright, inventive, and varied Indian fare.
-Here’s the nine best places to find Indian food in South Florida.Read More
+Indian food in South Florida used to mean sad buffets teeming with questionable spicy dishes that tasted the same way.
+Thankfully, times have changed, and the Magic City and its neighbor to the north now offer bright, inventive, and varied Indian fare.
+Here are the nine best places to find Indian food in South Florida.Read More

 Turn up the heat

 This no-frills spot wedged inside a nondescript suburban strip mall focuses on Northern Indian food.
-The menu is a generous balance of chicken and lamb dishes like chicken tikka masala and lamb korma, and vegetarian items like channa masala, aloo gobhi and mushroom mutter.
-There are also seafood options such as shrimp curry with warm naan to scoop up all the sauce.
-Diners can order at the counter and hope to snag one of the handful of tables, or can ask for the meal to-go and join the battalion of delivery guys entering and exiting the small space.
+The menu is a generous balance of chicken and lamb dishes like chicken tikka masala and lamb korma (stew), vegetarian items like channa masala, aloo gobi (potatoes, cauliflower, spices), and mushroom matar.
+There are also seafood options, such as shrimp curry with warm naan to scoop up all the sauce.
+Diners can order at the counter and hope to snag one of the handful of tables or can ask for the meal to-go and join the battalion of delivery guys entering and exiting the small space.

-Indian-style tacos are all the rage at this Lauderhill counter-service spot where diners get to build their own meal choosing from proteins like chicken tikka masala, lamb curry, or the vegan friendly chana masala, then go to town with toppings like pineapples, cilantro, purple cabbage, mozzarella cheese, mint sauce and hot sauce.
-All of this is nestled in three warm roti breads or on a bowl of saffron rice.
+Indian-style tacos are all the rage at this Lauderhill counter-service spot where diners get to build their meal choosing from proteins like chicken tikka masala, lamb curry, or the vegan-friendly chana masala, then go to town with toppings like pineapples, cilantro, purple cabbage, mozzarella cheese, mint sauce, and hot sauce.
+This is nestled in three warm roti pieces of bread or on a bowl of saffron rice.

 This quiet North Miami Indian restaurant housed inside a strip mall specializes in southern Indian fare.
-Expect generous portions of classic dishes like chicken tikka masala, samosas, yellow dal, butter chicken, and garlic naan, plus a popular lunch special with items for just $8-10, which includes two sides, that has people lining up daily to get a seat.
+Expect generous portions of classic dishes like chicken tikka masala, samosas, yellow dal, butter chicken, and garlic naan, plus a popular lunch special with items for just $8-$10 that has people lining up daily to get a seat.

-At this Indian standout — with three locations throughout Miami — diners can opt for chef specials like fish infused with a ginger, coconut curry sauce, chole bhature, garbanzo stew served with fried bread, and nilgiri lamb khorma, a green curry lamb stew.
-There are extensive offerings here for vegetarians such as idly, steamed rice, and lentil cakes served with a variety of chutneys and sambar, a lentil-based vegetable stew.
+At this Indian standout — with three locations throughout Miami — diners can opt for chef specials like fish infused with ginger, coconut curry sauce, chole bhature (spicy chickpea curry served with leavened fried bread), and Nilgiri lamb khorma (green curry lamb stew).
+There are extensive offerings here for vegetarians, such as idly, steamed rice and lentil cakes served with various chutneys and sambar, a lentil-based vegetable stew.

-The popular Coconut Grove eatery just opened their second location on Ft.
-Lauderdale’s trendy Las Olas Boulevard.
-Both outposts share the same vibe with nightclub lighting, statues, and artfully presented food and drinks.
-Offerings include tandoori chicken wings, mango chicken curry, and Saag Gosht, a lamb cooked with spinach, garlic, onion, tomato and spices.
+Tasty Indian fare married with South Florida nightclub vibe.
+Relish in the lighting, statues, and artfully presented food and drinks with offerings that include tandoori chicken wings, mango chicken curry, and Saag Gosht, a lamb cooked with spinach, garlic, onion, tomato, and spices.

-Ghee’s Niven Patel has played a critical roll in redefining Indian cuisine on South Florida’s stage, sourcing the restaurant’s ingredients from local farmers and from Patel’s two-acre property nicknamed Rancho Patel.
-The menu rotates often and features Indian-meets-Miami cuisine like backyard pakora with pickled onions and tamarind chutney, turmeric marinated black grouper with coconut curry, and smoked lamb necks with chickpeas and herbs.
-Plus, there’s a second location in the Miami Design District (3620 NE 2nd Avenue) helmed by chef Pushkar Marathe for those who don’t want to travel too far south.
+Ghee’s Niven Patel has played a critical role in redefining Indian cuisine on South Florida’s stage, sourcing the restaurant’s ingredients from local farmers and from Patel’s Homestead farm nicknamed Rancho Patel.
+The menu rotates often and features Indian-meets-Miami cuisine like roasted calabaza curry, turmeric-marinated local fish, and smoked lamb neck.
+Too many good things to choose?
+Go for the family-style tasting menu, which can also include wine pairings.